wkaisertexas/ScreenTimeLapse/README.md

 ## License

-Inspired by [Screen-TimeLapez](https://apps.apple.com/us/app/screen-timelapsez/id1440244990) and [Amethyst](https://github.com/ianyh/Amethyst), ScreenTimeLapse is open-source under the [MIT Liscense](https://github.com/wkaisertexas/ScreenTimeLapse/LISCENSE/LICENSE.md).
+ ScreenTimeLapse is open-source under the [MIT Liscense](https://github.com/wkaisertexas/ScreenTimeLapse/LICENSE/LICENSE.md).

 [^1]: [Apple's screen recorder convert's the display's color space](https://community.adobe.com/t5/premiere-pro-discussions/inaccurate-colors-from-desktop-recording/m-p/12168181) from **DCI_P3** to **sRGB**.
 The error is typically subtle, but makes the tool unsuitable for color sensitive work.
 Color is difficult and even [HDR video have persistent issues with overexposure in screenshots](https://github.com/iina/iina/issues/3866).